Those with court-ordered hours from Mecklenburg or Iredell County

 Employees completing community service hours for employers

 Please note: certain charges are an automatic disqualification for any individual interested in completing community service at the ReStore including, but not limited to: disorderly conduct, larceny, theft, uttering (putting forged money into circulation), forgery, breaking & entering, assault, felonies, weapons-related charges and any violent offenses.

 All individuals who are completing community services hours must complete an orientation session prior to their first shift.
-Orientations occur in the morning two times per week at each ReStore.
+Orientations occur in the morning three times per week at each ReStore.
 All volunteers must pre-arrange their start date and shifts with the Volunteer Scheduler; walk-ins are not permitted.

 Before you arrive for your community service, please take the time to view this ReStore safety video in order to help maintain a safe environment for volunteers, customers and staff:

 Your paperwork from the court system

 A photo ID (license, passport, school ID)